 A bad jolt from hitting a curb or pothole can cause the front end of your vehicle to become misaligned or cause damage to your tires.
 If your vehicle seems to pull to one side when you're driving, the wheels may be out of alignment.
-Have a qualified technician at a Ford or Lincoln/Mercury dealer check the wheel alignment periodically.
+Have an authorized dealer check the wheel alignment periodically.

-Wheel misalignment in the front or the rear can cause uneven and rapid treadwear of your tires and should be corrected by a qualified technician at a Ford or Lincoln/Mercury dealer.
+Wheel misalignment in the front or the rear can cause uneven and rapid treadwear of your tires and should be corrected by an authorized dealer.
 Front wheel drive (FWD) vehicles and those with an independent rear suspension (if equipped) may require alignment of all four wheels.